ayohana/read-my-brain/README.md

   - [ ] Create an API key for users.
   - [ ] Use Redux in case the application's scale of state gets very large.
   - [ ] Share the application by posting in a nursing forum.
+  - [ ] Use a React UI library such as React Semantic UI or Material UI.
   - [ ] Application offers light and dark mode.

 </details>